 Today, with 80 years of experience behind it, Corné Port-Royal continues in its tradition of authentic recipes and gourmet artisan expertise.
 Some fifty artisans work daily to prepare chocolates whose recipes have remained unchanged for over a century!

 To seduce the most discerning palates, only the best single-origin cocoa and the finest raw materials are selected.
-Ingredients are guaranteed GM-free.
 Ethical chocolate comes from sustainable sources, with pure cocoa butter and without added vegetable fats.
 Whole milk and butter comes fresh from the dairy.
 Finally, Corné Port-Royal still continues to take an artisan approach to chocolate making, whilst insisting on the most scrupulous compliance with rules on health and safety, quality and traceability.